skyellen/robwork-mirror/doc/topics/codeguidelines.hpp.md

 Commit guidelines:

 Before you commit:<br>
-make (verify that there is no build errors) make test (verify that there is no build errors and that the changes does not break any of the unit tests) doxygen (verify that there is no doxygen warnings) if you added any files make sure that you have "cvs add"'ed them verify that example, demo and RobWorkStudio still compiles
+make (verify that there is no build errors)<br>
+make test (verify that there is no build errors and that the changes does not break any of the unit tests)<br>
+doxygen (verify that there is no doxygen warnings)<br>
+If you added any files make sure that you have made subversion aware of them with "svn add path/to/file"<br>
+Verify that example, demo and RobWorkStudio still compiles

 When you commit:<br>
 Always specify a commit message stating what was changed (this makes it possible for other people to see